albertkun/24SU-ASIAAM-191A/docs/assignments/week5/group_assignment.md

 2. Relevant functionality that is specific to empowering community voices

 3. An updated `readme.md` for the repository that describes:

    - The technology used for the project

-   - How others could use this in the future
-      - Feel free to reference the memo
+   - How others could use this in the future (feel free to reference the memo's long term impact section)

 4. A very short 3-minute presentation answering:
    - Who is the project for and why is it important?